zulzeen/pydio-doc-howto/oidc_aws_cognito.md

 [:image:connectors/cognito-01-users-pool.png]

-Also, we assume that for example Cells Enterprise is exposed on `https://local.pydio` domain.
+Also, we assume that for example Cells Enterprise Distribution is exposed on `https://local.pydio` domain.

 ## Create a Client Application inside your User Pool